 Datadog provides many modules and the Infrastructure Monitoring system is probably your best choice for Azure performance monitoring.
 Another option is the Serverless Monitoring module, which has an Azure edition.
 For security monitoring, you could look at the Cloud Security Management tools, which provide Cloud Security Posture Management (CSPM) and Cloud Workload Security (CWS).
 Another option is the Datadog Cloud SIEM.

-Machine learning-powered alerts automatically notify you about performance anomalies when they occur.
+Machine-learning-powered alerts automatically notify you about performance anomalies when they occur.
 The AI helps eliminate false positives by factoring in periodic spikes in activity.
 You can customize the alerts by setting thresholds for metrics about which the software will alert you.

-There are over 500 different integrations included out-of-the-box with Datadog for third-party vendors.
+There are over 500 different integrations included out of the box with Datadog for third-party vendors.
 However, if this isn’t enough, you can create your own with an API.
 Full API access allows you to capture events and metrics from external applications, helping the software to fit within your existing operations more easily.

 Who is it recommended for?